bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math and AI enthusiast.

+I consider Mathematics to be God revealing some of Their aspects to humans.

 I am curious about the Nature and Purpose of The World.

 I am curious about cultivating Happiness in Life.